ECU students officially start to move in on campus

-Students and their families are making their way to campus as they move into housing.
+Students and their families are making their way to campus as they move into housing this week.

 Bill McCartney is the associate vice chancellor of campus living at ECU.

-“This is the third of our three tower renovations in the last five years part of a 74 million dollar effort by the university to improve student life and we’re pleased with how it turned out and we think our students are going to love living here,” he says.
+“This is the third of our three tower renovations in the last five years part of a 74 million dollar effort by the university to improve student life and we’re pleased with how it turned out and we think our students are going to love living here,” said McCartney.

 With so many new faces on campus, the university wants to make sure students are aware of safety procedures.